 (Sammy, Jr.’s father was Sammy, Sr., better known as “Bishop Sam Johnson” (Not his real name) — the most important position in a small Mormon town.)

 Our teacher could only give so many “A’s,” “B’s,” and so forth, or our school would lose its accreditation.
-So little C-average-Sam got his first “A” that semester, or probably ever — and was so happy – and I got my first B+ — and was so unhappy … and Miss Naegle stayed in good with all the Saints in “Little Mormon Town.”
+So little C-average-Sam got his first damn “A” that semester… or probably ever — and was so happy!
+And I got my first B+ — and was SO unhappy … and Miss Naegle stayed in good with all the Saints in “Little Mormon Town.”

-It was not a good example to let us “polygamists,” or so-called “apostate Mormons,” outdo “the Saints.”
-So the rest of the LDS faculty (after finding out who I was) also did their utmost to keep me from shining– did their utmost to put the Saints’ kids above me, whenever possible.
-Allowing Mormon fundamentalist children to be shining examples did not set a desirable president for the “little Saints.”
+NOTE: It was not a good example to let “polygamists,” or so-called “apostate Mormons” outdo “the Saints.”
+So the rest of the LDS faculty (after finding out who I was) ALSO did THEIR utmost to keep me from shining– did their best to put the Saints’ kids above me, whenever possible.
+To be sure, allowing Mormon fundamentalist children to be shining examples did not set a desirable president for the “little Saints.”

 “These words are to be memorized in alphabetical order by Friday!”
 Knowing that our last day of 8th Grade was only four days away, she boomed,“And whoever doesn’t memorize the whole list in order gets an “F” as their final grade!!”

 I had already committed to memory her list of Helping Verbs: Is, are, was, were, has, have, had, does, do, did, am, be, been, being, may, must, might, can, could, shall, should, will, would.

 And I had memorized other lists of words she had assigned us to learn, such as all the Conjunctions and Subordinate and Coordinate Conjunctions.
 And rules like: “Adverbs tell: How, when, where, why, affirm, deny.”
 And “Adjectives tell: What kind, which one, how many, whose.”